Russia travel guide

 Follow and contact FCDO travel on Twitter, Facebook and Instagram.
 You can also sign up to get email notifications when this advice is updated.

-This information is for people travelling on a full ‘British citizen’ passport from the UK who choose to travel against FCDO advice.
+This information is for people travelling on a full ‘British citizen’ passport from the UK who choose to travel against Foreign, Commonwealth & Development Office (FCDO) advice.
 It is based on the UK government’s understanding of Russia’s current rules for the most common types of travel.

 The authorities in Russia set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact Russia’s embassy or consulate in the UK.
+If you’re not sure how these requirements apply to you, contact the Russian Embassy or a consulate in the UK.

 COVID-19 rules